-FC Augsburg is probably not a club you'd travel 1000 miles for, but it can be fun when you are in the south of Germany, let's say: underway to or from your winter vacation.
+FC Augsburg is probably not a club you would travel 1000 miles for, but why not visit it if you're already in the south of Germany when you are going or coming back from your winter holiday.

 FC Augsburg

-FC Augsburg used to play a quite modest role in football, switching between the second and third level of Germany.
-In 2011, the Bavarian club promoted to the Bundesliga for the first time, and they haven't given away that top tier spot ever since.
-Best result: a 5th place an a ticket for the Europa League in 2015.
+FC Augsburg used to play a quite modest role in football, switching between the second and third tier of Germany.
+In 2011, the Bavarian club was promoted to the top flight for the first time, and they haven't left since.
+In 2015, the club even finished 5th and qualified for the Europa League.

 WWK Arena

-In 2009 opened in the south of the city, between wide agricultural fields and car parks.
-Although it seems a little small and boring from the outside, there's still place for more than 30.000.
-It has some similarities with the Mewa Arena of Mainz, qua design and club colors.
-Maybe that says it all about the originality: it's a little bit a thirteen in a dozen design.
+The WWK Arena opened in 2009 in the south of the city.
+It's surrounded by open agricultural fields and car parks.
+Although it seems a little small and boring from the outside, the stadium has a capacity of more than 30,000.
+It has some similarities with the Mewa Arena of Mainz if you compare the design and club colours.
+However, it is very basic and uninspiring.

 Rosenaustadion

-Closer to the centre of Augsburg you'll find the Rosenaustadion at the Stadionstraße, where FC Augsburg used to play from 1951 til 2009.
-With a running track, but we kind of like it.
-Maybe it's because it makes us think of the Parkstadion in Gelsenkirchen, with its uncovered grey stands and yellow stairs.
-Because of its characteristic design, the Rosenaustadion is declared monumental so it won't be demolished.
-It's still used by the second team of FC Augsburg, playing in the Regionalliga Bayern, on the fourth level.
+Closer to the centre of Augsburg you'll find the Rosenaustadion on the Stadionstraße, where FC Augsburg used to play from 1951 until 2009.
+Although it has a running track, we actually like it more than the new one.
+Perhaps because it reminds us of the Parkstadion in Gelsenkirchen, with its uncovered grey stands and yellow stairs.
+The Rosenaustadion is declared monumental and therefore will not be demolished.
+It's still used by FC Augsburg's second team, who plays in the Regionalliga Bayern, the fourth tier of German football.

 Helmut Haller

-The most legendary name in the club's history is Helmut Haller, born in Augsburg, player of the club and later become German international.
+The most legendary player in the club's history is Helmut Haller, who was born in Augsburg and later became a German international.
 He caused uproar after the lost World Cup Final in 1966 by taking the only match ball back home.
-According to Haller, a German tradition that the loser of the final may keep the ball, but the English protested that it would belong to hattrick hero Geoff Hurst.
-Almost 30 years later, the ball moved back to London, finally.
+According to Haller, it is a German tradition that the losing finalist is allowed to keep the ball, but the English protested that it belonged to hattrick hero Geoff Hurst.
+Almost 30 years later, the ball finally went back to London.

-In Augsburg Haller is undisputed and has he become a statue at the WWK ARENA.
-The statue of Helmut Haller stands in front of the stadium, close to the entrance of block J.
+In Augsburg, Haller is undisputed and they even made a statue of him at the WWK ARENA, which can be found near the entrance of block J.

 LEW Sportsbar

-The fanbar of the club in the WWK ARENA.
+The club has a fan bar in the WWK ARENA.
 A good spot to have a beer before, during and after the home games of Augsburg.
-Besides that, there are five showcases dedicated to the history of the club.
-Not a giant collection, but at these showcases you can still take a little dive in the history of FC Augsburg.
+Besides that, there are cabinets dedicated to the history of the club.
+Not a giant collection, but you can still take a little dive into the history of FC Augsburg.

 Rathausplatz